I'm oddly nostalgic about 1995 even though it really wasn't a great year for me all things considered.

 It became obvious why when I looked at the full timeline, it was the year when the most game consoles were available ever.

-A total of 16 game consoles had new games produced that year, including a pair of major launches.
+Over a dozen game consoles had new games produced that year, including a pair of major launches.

 Imagine walking into an Electronics Boutique and seeing that kind of variety, it was an incredible time.